-You will choose modules from the following options: International Business; The International Economy; Analytics for International Business; Sustainability in International Businesses; Responsible Leadership and Communication; Research Methods for Qualitative and Quantitative Analysis; Introduction to Business Law; Introduction to Management Accounting; Advanced Language Modules Electives Relevant Topics in Literature and Culture, based on chosen language pathway.
+You will choose modules from the following options: International Business; the International Economy; Analytics for International Business; Sustainability in International Businesses; Responsible Leadership and Communication; Research Methods for Qualitative and Quantitative Analysis; Introduction to Business Law; Introduction to Management Accounting; and advanced language modules including electives on relevant topics in Literature and Culture, based on your chosen language pathway.

 You will spend the year abroad at one of our partner institutions relevant to your chosen language pathway, studying international business through your chosen language.